Hedda Gabler

 Hedda Gabler (/no/) is a play written by Norwegian playwright Henrik Ibsen.
 The world premiere was staged on 31 January 1891 at the Residenztheater in Munich.
 Ibsen himself was in attendance, although he remained back-stage.
-The play has been canonized as a masterpiece within the genres of literary realism, 19th-century theatre, and world drama.
-Ibsen mainly wrote realistic plays until his forays into modern drama.
+Though initial reviews were negative, it has since been canonized as a masterpiece of literary realism, 19th-century theatre, and world drama in general.

 Hedda Gabler dramatizes the experiences of the title character, Hedda, the daughter of a general, who is trapped in a marriage and a house that she does not want.
-Overall, the title character for Hedda Gabler is considered one of the great dramatic roles in theater.
-The year following its publication, the play received negative feedback and reviews.
-Hedda Gabler has been described as a female variation of Hamlet.
+Hedda is considered one of the great dramatic roles in theatre, and has been described as a female variation of Hamlet.

 Hedda's married name is Hedda Tesman; Gabler is her maiden name.
 On the subject of the title, Ibsen wrote: "My intention in giving it this name was to indicate that Hedda as a personality is to be regarded rather as her father's daughter than her husband's wife."